PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/AutoHost.md

 This program will also change your time to prevent the date from rolling over as this will lose the raid.

+For difficult raids that hard to win with only one host, you can use the [Tera Multi-Farmer](TeraMultiFarmer.md) to host using multiple Switches.
+Most raids (even 6-star) can be cleared with 2 carefully trained and programmed hosts with the other joiners being idle.

 ---

 **Important Warning:**